zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds:

-- Displays message indicating either:
+- Displays message indicating unmark is done successfully as well as specific task that is unmarked.
-  - Invalid command format.
-  - Invalid task index.
-  - The display panel is not showing task list.

 </box>